kiwi0fruit/pandoctools/pandoctools/cli/README.md

 Shortcuts to these folders are created on the desktop.
 Profile can import other shell scripts from that special folders and read files from there.
 For example [this one](../sh/Args-Default.sh) defines CLI options depending on output format, and [that one](../sh/Pipe-Default.sh) defines text convertion pipeline with CLI text filters.
 Moreover, profiles can use environment variables defined in Pandoctools CLI application - this shortens shell scripts and makes them more readable.

+I tried to make shell scripts short and transparent so you can easily copy/tune them.

+**WARNING**: shell scripts are stored inside user data (both in Pandoc user data and Miniconda installation).
+I heard some talks about security concerns on this but I'm sure it they are of any importance...

 ## New CLI apps